zevanreg/snippy-ai-hackathon/hackathon/level-1.md

 ## 💡 Pro Tips from Your Mentor

 ### 🔍 Debugging Tips:
+- **Test locally**: azd will generate a `local.settings.json`file so you can cd into the src folder and run `func host start` to run the functions locally.
 - **Check function logs**: Use Azure Portal or Azure CLI to view logs from deployed functions
 - **Environment variables**: Ensure all required settings are configured in Azure
 - **JSON handling**: Always validate JSON input before processing